kitos/kitos.github.io/src/_content/blog/dynamics-in-a-static-site.md

 }
 ```

 That's it!
-Here is a demo:
+To see a demo just select _any text in this or any other article_: